Advising and Registration Information for Chemical Engineering (ChE) Majors

-- March 7 - 10 All ChE and Pr-Engin (with a ChE sub-plan) students sign up for an advising appointment.
-Please watch for instructions from your faculty advisor.
+- March 21-24: All ChE and Pr-Engin (with a ChE sub-plan) students sign up for an advising appointment.
+Please schedule an appointment with your faculty advisor or the advisor coordinator.
+Please watch for instructions from your faculty advisor or the advising coordinator.
 (Your faculty advisor is listed on your student page in SPIRE.)
-Note: The following instructions are not relevant for students who have Alicia Clemente, Jody Goodman or Greg Brown listed as their Primary Program Advisor.
-You will be contacted by one of them with separate instructions.

-- March 20 - 31: Advising meetings will be held.
-Seniors are encouraged to meet with their advisors early in the advising period so they can register for the courses needed for graduation.
-Once you both agree on a course plan, your advisor will sign your Course Selection Form.
+- March 28 – April 8: Advising meetings will be held.
+Students with 1 or 2 semesters remaining are encouraged to meet with their advisors or the advising coordinator early in the advising period so they can register for the courses needed for graduation.
+Once you both agree on a course plan, your advisor or the advising coordinator will sign your Course Selection Form.

-Students may pick up registration materials in the Office of Student Affairs, 126 Marston Hall or outside 112E Goessmann.
-You are required to have the following Registration materials with you when you meet with your Advisor.
+You are required to have the following Registration materials with you when you meet with your advisor or the advising coordinator.

 A copy of your Academic Requirements Report (from SPIRE).